-Every time I write an informational blog post, I try to write two separate versions.
+See, every time I write a blog post, I try to write two separate versions.
 The first version is a bit more straightforward, where I develop intelligent thoughts and place them on the page in a pleasing fashion, edit out most of the profanity and keep the rambling to a minimum.
 That’s the one that usually gets shared in other photography forums and blogs, and brings new members to my site.
 It’s the business post, the one that grows my email list and keeps me relevant in photography related discussions.

 The second version is the one I write after reaching a breaking point and is posted with little to no editing.

 The other day I wrote my 7 favorite tips for keeping your sanity while running a photography business.
 That was the first version.